Funicular de Sant Joan

 The funicular railway entered into service in 1929 when work on the Monumental Rosary was complete and pilgrims began to visit the Holy Grotto in large numbers.
 The original funicular was replaced after suffering serious damage during storms in June 2000.

-Santa Cova funicular will be closed until further notice.
+Santa Cova Chapel and funicular will be closed until further notice.